Not sure what language to use to refer to the LGBTQ+ community, or how to define a key term?

 Gender Recognition Certificate (GRC)

-This enables trans people to be legally recognised in their affirmed gender and to be issued with a new birth certificate.
-Not all trans people will apply for a GRC and you currently have to be over 18 to apply.
+This enables trans people to be legally recognised in their affirmed gender and to be issued with a new birth certificate, if they choose.
+You currently have to be over 18 to apply.

 Gillick competence